Javascript is not enabled.

 2. Bananas

 This low-acid or alkaline fruit can help neutralize stomach acid by coating an irritated esophageal lining.
-And not only are bananas alkaline, they’re also rich in pectin — a soluble fiber that helps keeps food flowing nicely through the digestive tract.
+And bananas are not only alkaline but also rich in pectin — a soluble fiber that helps keep food flowing nicely through the digestive tract.
 This can help you feel full longer, so you’re less likely to overeat.
+Go easy on them, though, as they can cause heartburn as well, Pezzone warns.

 Leafy greens are easy on the gut and won’t cause painful gas.